 At Janssen, we believe transparency of clinical trial data advances science and medicine and is in the best interest of the patients who use our pharmaceutical products and providers who prescribe them.
-As such, we support the overall principles of greater clinical trial data transparency, including registration and disclosure of clinical trial results in external registries, publication of results in peer-reviewed journals, and sharing of clinical study reports (CSRs) and participant level data from clinical trials, as outlined below.
+As such, we support the overall principles of greater clinical trial data transparency, including registration and disclosure of clinical trial results in external registries, publication of results in peer-reviewed journals, sharing of clinical study reports (CSRs), participant level data, and making available plain language summaries (PLS) from clinical trials, as outlined below.

 - Registering pharmaceutical clinical trials conducted in patients (Phase 1b through Phase 4) on external registries in accordance with specified requirements